skills17/euroskills-web-development-2023/src/modules/module-e/INSTRUCTIONS.md

 ## Task 1: Writing automated tests

 You are given a JavaScript project that has no automated tests.
-You have to write automated unit tests for the project.
+You must write automated unit tests for the project.
 A complete test set is expected which covers 100% of the provided code lines and conditionals.
 A JavaScript testing framework must be used.